IOS 5: Music and Videos

-The iPod app was replaced by separate Music and Videos apps.
+The iPod app was replaced by separate Music and Videos apps on the iPhone and iPad, as with the iPod Touch.

 Problems

 Initial upgrade issues

 The initial October 2011 release of iOS 5 saw significant upgrade issues, with errors during installation and Apple server overload.

 iPhone 4S battery life

-Following user complaints, Apple officially confirmed that iOS 5 had poor battery life for some iPhone 4S users, and stated that an upcoming software update would fix the issues.
+Following user complaints, Apple officially confirmed that iOS 5 had poor battery life for some iPhone 4s users, and stated that an upcoming software update would fix the issues.
 The iOS 5.0.1 update fixed bugs related to battery issues.

 Wi-Fi connectivity drops

 In November 2011, Engadget reported that the iOS 5 update caused Wi-Fi connection drops for some users.
 The report also wrote that "The recent iOS 5.0.1 update certainly hasn't fixed the matter, either", and questioned whether the events were unrelated or part of a larger issue.

 SIM card failure

-Some iPhone 4S users reported issues with the SIM card in iOS 5, being given error messages about "Invalid SIM" and "SIM Failure".
+Some iPhone 4s users reported issues with the SIM card in iOS 5, being given error messages about "Invalid SIM" and "SIM Failure".
 Apple released a second software build of the 5.0.1 update designed to fix SIM card issues.